Ivan Milat: Personal life

-Milat met 16-year-old Karen Duck in 1983, who was pregnant by his cousin.
+Milat aged 38 at the time met 16-year-old Karen Duck in 1983, who was pregnant by his cousin.
 They married in 1984 and had one daughter of their own.
 However, Duck left Milat in 1987 due to domestic violence; they divorced in October 1989.
-At trial, she described Milat as 'gun crazy', recalling him killing kangaroos on a visit to Belanglo State Forest.

-Milat's great-nephew, Matthew Milat, and his friend Cohen Klein (both aged 19 at the time of their sentencing) were sentenced in 2012 to forty-three years and thirty-two years in prison, respectively, for murdering David Auchterlonie on his seventeenth birthday in the Belanglo State Forest in November 2010.
+At trial, she described Milat as "gun crazy", recalling him killing kangaroos on a visit to Belanglo State Forest.
+Milat's great-nephew, Matthew Milat, and his friend Cohen Klein (both aged 19 at the time of their sentencing) were sentenced in 2012 to 43 years and 32 years in prison, respectively, for murdering David Auchterlonie on his 17th birthday in the Belanglo State Forest in November 2010.
 Matthew struck Auchterlonie with the double-headed axe as Klein audio-recorded the attack with a mobile phone.

-On 18 July 2005, James Marsden, Milat's former lawyer, made a deathbed statement in which he claimed that Milat had been assisted by his sister, Shirley Soire (1946–2003), in the killings of the two British backpackers.
+On 18 July 2005, John Marsden, Milat's former lawyer, made a deathbed statement in which he claimed that Milat had been assisted by his sister, Shirley Soire (1946–2003), in the killings of the two British backpackers.

 In May 2015, Milat's brother Boris told Steve Aperen, a former homicide detective, that Milat had admitted responsibility for accidentally shooting taxi driver Neville Knight with a shotgun during an attempted robbery on 6 March 1962, when Milat was aged 17.
 Knight was left paralysed from the waist down.
 Milat was never caught and an innocent man, Allan Dillon, was subsequently convicted and served five years in prison for the crime.
 After conducting polygraph tests with Boris and Dillon, Aperen became convinced that Milat shot Knight.
-Authorities never charged Milat with the crime, although they noted similarities with the crime and the way Milat paralysed many of his victims before they were murdered.
+Authorities never charged Milat with the crime, although they noted similarities with the way Milat paralysed many of his victims before they were murdered.
 Similarly, superintendent Clive Small, who led the investigation into the backpacker murders, also believed that Milat was responsible for the shooting of Knight.

 In popular culture

 Milat has been the subject of several books.
 A book by Milat's nephew, Alistair Shipsey, The Milat Letters (ISBN 1785547844), was released in 2016.
 In December 2018, Australian author Amanda Howard was writing a book on his crimes, based on her correspondence with Milat.
 A miniseries on the Seven Network, Catching Milat, screened in 2015 and focused on the members of Task Force Air who tracked Milat.
 It was loosely based on the book Sins of the Brother by Mark Whittaker and Les Kennedy.
-Milat's murders inspired the Wolf Creek films, which claimed to be 'based on a true story'.
-In 2021, a four-part true crime documentary series entitled Ivan Milat: Backpacker Murderer was released which examined the possibility that Milat had twenty additional victims.
+Milat's murders inspired the Wolf Creek films.
+In 2021, a four-part documentary series entitled Ivan Milat: Backpacker Murderer was released which examined the possibility that Milat had twenty additional victims.